-Join us for a discussion of The Graveyard Book by Neil Gaiman.
-There will be Halloween party food and related activities!
+Join us for a discussion of Secret Coders by Gene Luen Yang and Mike Holmes.
+There will be pizza and related activities.
 Pick up a copy of the book at the front desk.
 Please register.
 Program will take place in the Meeting Room.
-For more information, call or visit the Children's Room, (860) 889-2365, ext.
-114.
+For more information, call or visit the Front Desk, (860) 889-2365.

 The Network Education Committee, in partnership with Otis Library, invites you to the Changing Minds Book Club.
 This is a monthly discussion group focused on topics including mental health, substance abuse, the autism spectrum and family involvement in recovery.
 Join us in the Otis Library Meeting Room for great conversation and refreshments!
 Copies of the books are available to borrow each month at Otis Library.
 Free and open to the public.
 For more information, call (860) 889-2365, ext.
 128.

 All discussions take place in the Otis Library Meeting Room @ 5:00 p.m.